kav-institute/mdn_trajectory_forecasting/README.md

 ---
 <a name="prepro"></a>
 ### Data Preprocessing
 We extracted all pedestrian trajectories from NuScenes, Waymo, inD and IMPTC datasets.
 For NuScenes, Waymo, and IMPTC we adopt the pre-defined train/test/eval data splits.
-For inD such splits do not exists by default, therefore we defined our own (Train: sequences 00-06,18-29, Test: sequences 07-17, Eval: sequences 30-32).
-For homogenity NuScenes is up-sampled from 2.0 to 10.0 Hz, inD and IMPTC are down-sampled from 25.0 to 10.0 Hz, and Waymo is untouched already at 10.0 Hz by default.
+For inD such splits do not exists by default, therefore we defined our own (Train: sequences 00-06 and 18-29, Test: sequences 07-17, Eval: sequences 30-32).
+For homogenity NuScenes is up-sampled from 2.0 to 10.0 Hz, inD and IMPTC are down-sampled from 25.0 to 10.0 Hz.
+Waymo is untouched with 10.0 Hz sampling rate by default.
 To overcome coordinate system related biases or dependencies we transfered all trajectories into an independet human-ego-centric coordinate system with the position at the last input timestep is at position (0.0, 0.0), and all other input or ground truth positions are transfered related to this origin.
 We adapt the commonly used trajectory splitting into 3.2 s input horizon and 4.8 s forecast horizon.
 Longer trajectories are splitted into multiple subsplits with a step of 1 second.
 As a result the different dataset contains the following amount of trajectories.

 | Dataset       | Train             | Test            | Eval |
 |:-------------:|:-----------------:|:---------------:|:----:|